ZhiweiNiepku/E2VD/README.md

 - E2VD

-Use pretrained backbone to extract protein sequence features, or download the extracted results.
+Use pretrained customized protein language model to extract protein sequence features, or download the extracted results.

 Training script is in `single_site_benchmark/expr/E2VD/customize/`.
 Please modify the file paths in the code before running the code.